redhawk668/ZX-Spectrum-S-Video/README.md

 Rev. A is a through hole design and uses transistors to amplify the signal.

 Rev. B is a full SMD design and is based on an FMS6143 video filter driver/amplifier.
+This chip is now obsolete, so this design will not be developed further.

 Rev. C is the third design and is based on a THS7314D video buffer/amplifier chip, this is a 3,3 volt design and uses very little power.
 This also has good display quality and works on most LCD TV's, but I noticed it has sync issues on some LCD TV's.

-Rev. D is the newest design and still based on the THS7314D chip, the 3,3 volt regulator has been omitted and the inputs are now grounded with a 1K resistor to ground.
-This version solves the sync issues.
-This revision is now a 4-layer PCB to keep the +5 volt and ground planes seperated from the video signals.
+Rev. D is the newest design and still based on the THS7314D chip, the 3,3 volt regulator has been omitted, the THS7314D also accepts +5 volt.
+Power consumption is still minimal.
+The inputs are now grounded with a 1K resistor to ground.
+This revision has solved the sync issues.
+This revision is now also a 4-layer PCB to keep the +5 volt and ground planes seperated from the video signals.

 I have included the Gerber files from each design, so you can have the PCB of your choice manufactured by your preferred manufacturer.